canyon-crest/final-project-wonhee-landon-ryan/README.md

 3. Try not to fall
 4. You win if you get to the top of the tower/the game

+** Special Features **
+Hare's Ascent uses a 2D physics logic that allows the player to fall down and jump with the appropriate physics (gravity, jump etc).
+The game also has enemies that try and knock the player off the platform that contributes to our "artificial intelligence" aspect of the project.

 ## Phase I - Proposal